gbmhunter/blog/content/programming/languages/c/assertions-assert/_index.md

 ## Compile Time Asserts

 Since C11, the standard library has provided an easy way of writing asserts that get checked at compile time rather than runtime.
-In C11, `<assert.h>` introduced the following macro:
+In C11, `<assert.h>` introduced the following macro[cppreference-c-static-assert]:

 ```c
 #define static_assert _Static_assert